vikramsharma13/another-cordapp-template/README.md

 Welcome to the Kotlin CorDapp template.
 The CorDapp template is a stubbed-out CorDapp that you can use to bootstrap your own CorDapps.

-**This is the Kotlin version of the CorDapp template.
 # Pre-Requisites

 See https://docs.corda.net/getting-set-up.html.